 Notwithstanding the foregoing, in the case of a writing that includes both provisions for dispositions that are consistent with the terms of the will or any other writing permitted by this section and provisions for dispositions that are inconsistent with the terms of the will or any other writing permitted by this section, such writing shall be admissible under this section as evidence of the intended disposition of those items of tangible personal property that would be disposed of by the provisions of the writing that are not inconsistent with the terms of the will or any other writing permitted by this section.
 The writing may be referred to as one to be in existence at the time of the testator’s death; it may be prepared before or after the execution of the will; it may be altered by the testator after its preparation; and it may be a writing which has no significance apart from its effect upon the dispositions made by the will.

-In the construction or interpretation of any will or trust, the following rules shall apply in the absence of any contrary expression of intent in such will or trust:
+In the construction or interpretation of any will the rules set forth in § 3330 of this title shall apply in the absence of any contrary expression of intent in such will.

 § 214 Devolution of property; administration of decedents’ estates.